drakkan/test-github-actions/README.md

 - Per user and per directory permission management: list directory contents, upload, overwrite, download, delete, rename, create directories, create symlinks, change owner/group and mode, change access and modification times.
 - Per user files/folders ownership mapping: you can map all the users to the system account that runs SFTPGo (all platforms are supported) or you can run SFTPGo as root user and map each user or group of users to a different system account (\*NIX only).
 - Per user IP filters are supported: login can be restricted to specific ranges of IP addresses or to a specific IP address.
-- Per user and per directory file extensions filters are supported: files can be allowed or denied based on their extensions.
+- Per user and per directory shell like patterns filters are supported: files can be allowed or denied based on shell like patterns.
 - Virtual folders are supported: directories outside the user home directory can be exposed as virtual folders.
 - Configurable custom commands and/or HTTP notifications on file upload, download, pre-delete, delete, rename, on SSH commands and on user add, update and delete.
 - Automatically terminating idle connections.
+- Automatic blocklist management is supported using the built-in [defender](./docs/defender.md).
 - Atomic uploads are configurable.
 - Support for Git repositories over SSH.
 - SCP and rsync are supported.
 - FTP/S is supported.
 You can configure the FTP service to require TLS for both control and data connections.
 - [WebDAV](./docs/webdav.md) is supported.
+- Two-Way TLS authentication, aka TLS with client certificate authentication, is supported for REST API/Web Admin, FTPS and WebDAV over HTTPS.
-- Support for serving local filesystem, S3 Compatible Object Storage and Google Cloud Storage over SFTP/SCP/FTP/WebDAV.
+- Support for serving local filesystem, encrypted local filesystem, S3 Compatible Object Storage, Google Cloud Storage, Azure Blob Storage or other SFTP accounts over SFTP/SCP/FTP/WebDAV.
 - Per user protocols restrictions.
 You can configure the allowed protocols (SSH/FTP/WebDAV) for each user.
 - [Prometheus metrics](./docs/metrics.md) are exposed.
 - Support for HAProxy PROXY protocol: you can proxy and/or load balance the SFTP/SCP/FTP/WebDAV service without losing the information about the client's address.
 - [REST API](./docs/rest-api.md) for users and folders management, backup, restore and real time reports of the active connections with possibility of forcibly closing a connection.
 - [Web based administration interface](./docs/web-admin.md) to easily manage users, folders and connections.
-- Easy [migration](./examples/rest-api-cli#convert-users-from-other-stores) from Linux system user accounts.
+- Easy [migration](./examples/convertusers) from Linux system user accounts.
 - [Portable mode](./docs/portable-mode.md): a convenient way to share a single directory on demand.
 - [SFTP subsystem mode](./docs/sftp-subsystem.md): you can use SFTPGo as OpenSSH's SFTP subsystem.
 - Performance analysis using built-in [profiler](./docs/profiling.md).